pfheatwole/thesis/source/foil_geometry.rst

    points for x, y, and z; sets `r_y = r_z`; defines the section DCM using `dz/dy` and `\theta` (so you design `theta(s)` and `yz(s)` instead of specifying the section DCM directly).

+[[FIXME: I think I need two sections: "General equation" and "simplified equation".
+The "general" equation keeps `R = diag(r_x, r_y, r_z)`, doesn't say how to specify `C_c/s`, etc. The "simplified" version does things like setting `r_y = r_z`, defining `C_c/s` using Euler angles, setting yaw=0, roll=arctan(dz/dy), etc. The variables that must be defined to use the simplified equation are more convenient for parafoils; that's when this new geometry becomes amenable to parametric equations.]]

 [[By this point I've introduced wing sections (the conventional starting point